MicrosoftDocs/VBA-Docs/api/Excel.Workbook.ActiveSheet.md

 ## Remarks

-If you don't specify an object qualifier, this property returns the active sheet in the active workbook.
+Using the `ActiveSheet` property without an object qualifier returns the active sheet in the active workbook in the active window.

-If a workbook appears in more than one window, the  **ActiveSheet** property may be different in different windows.
+If a workbook appears in more than one window, the active sheet might be different in different windows.

 ## Example